YmplePayOfficial/smartcontract/README.md

 * GITHUB : https://github.com/YmplePayOfficial

-# How To Buy BOXER Inu
+# How To Buy YMPA
 01. Create a Metamask Wallet
 Download/install metamask from Chrome at this link: (https://metamask.io/download.html) Or download/install MetaMask on your phone.
 Create a wallet or import one, be sure to store your keyphrase safely.